(set: $name to

 * [[George the Disability Documentation Dragon would like to know why you’re teaching classes remotely.->teaching remotely]]

-* [[I’m going to blow off George.->Let’s think about something else for awhile.]]
+* [[I’m going to blow off George.->no, you're not.]]

 <img src="img/loki.png" alt="loki"><img src="img/ophelia.png" alt="ophelia">